The 2019 Month of Money Blog

 Day 18 – Thursday August 1st 2019

-Time to get a second vehicle to cater for the extra tour members, plus another two who will join us in St Louis.
-Tim is the driver and together he and I took a 7.00am stroll to the downtown Clark Street Budget depot where a Chrysler Pacifica was awaiting us.
-As usual it was “Rental White” a colour that is popular amongst organisations that charge you more to insure a vehicle than to hire it.
+It was time to get a second vehicle to cater for the extra luggage being accumulated and the three new tour members who joined us here in Chicago, plus another two who will join us in St Louis.
+Tim is the driver of the second vehicle and together he and I took a 7.00am stroll to the downtown Clark Street Budget depot where a Chrysler Pacifica was awaiting us.
+As usual it was “Rental White”, a colour that is popular amongst organisations that charge you more to insure a vehicle than to hire it.
 A Pacifica is the 2019 model of a Town & Country which was the former name for this Tarago type passenger van.

 Besides it’s baby bum smooth ride, the other outstanding feature of the Pacifica is its ability to hide four of the six captain’s chair type seats beneath the floor with the single pull of a strap.
 Whoosh.
 Away they go, disappearing like a half cut Phil Cass tie.
 To the casual observer the Pacifica has now become a cargo van which can hold a ton of luggage.
 Perfect for what we wanted for the remaining two weeks of the tour.
 Luggage space enroute and passenger space for the rides to and from Pevely, Oskaloosa and Knoxville.

-Our first duty this morning was to negotiate Chicago’s morning peak traffic between the Hotel and Joliet, where experience tells me that it’s best place to start following Route 66 from.
+Our first duty this morning was to negotiate Chicago’s morning peak traffic between the Hotel and Joliet Welcome Centre, which experience tells me that it’s best place to start following Route 66.
 I-55 was the road for that and Tim handled his initiation to the Eisenhower Freeway system with aplomb.
 Driving in convoy is never easy, so in the event of separation both vehicles have all the navigation aids necessary.
 They’re called Google Maps.
 Free and available to everybody.
 Updated every night on your smart phone.
 GPS units connected to satellites in the sky amaze me as to how we can freely use them without a direct charge, or subscription.
 Someone surely missed the boat on that opportunity!